nrc-cnrc/gramble/docs/docs/reference/tableOps/join.md

 ## Usage examples

-The following example is somewhat trival, since it's only joining two literal tables, but it illustrates a common usage of `join`.
+The following example is somewhat trivial, since it's only joining two literal tables, but it illustrates a common usage of `join`.

 | **A =&nbsp;** | **table:** | **text** | **person** |
 |:--:|:--:|:--:|:--:|